GoogleChrome/developer.chrome.com/site/en/blog/expanding-privacy-sandbox-testing/index.md

 such as `shop.example.com` and `blog.example.com`.

-With this positive feedback on both the proposal and the trial, we are **hoping to ship CHIPS shortly after the conclusion of the trial**.
-As per the usual process, you can follow the [blink-dev mailing list](https://groups.google.com/a/chromium.org/g/blink-dev/) where we will post the official [Intent to Ship (I2S)](https://www.chromium.org/blink/launching-features/#step-6-prepare-to-ship) message.
+With this positive feedback on both the proposal and the trial, we are **hoping to ship CHIPS after the conclusion of the trial**.
+As per the official process, you can follow the [blink-dev mailing list](https://groups.google.com/a/chromium.org/g/blink-dev/) for when we post the [Intent to Ship (I2S)](https://www.chromium.org/blink/launching-features/#step-6-prepare-to-ship) message.